On turbulent relations: The QI metric relation

-\begin{proof}[Proof of Proposition~\ref{p:the fibers of E_QI are meager}] Recall that the pointed compact spaces define a class of $E_{GH}$, which is meager in $\MM_*$ by Theorem~\ref{t:d_GH}-(i).
+\begin{proof}[Proof of Proposition~\ref{p:the fibers of E_QI are meager}] The pointed compact metric spaces form an equivalence class of \(E_{GH}\) which is meager in \(\MM_*\) by Theorem~\ref{t: d_infty, d_GH and d_QI}-(i) for \((d_{GH},E_{GH})\).
 Moreover any metric space bi-Lipschitz equivalent to a bounded one is also bounded.
-So the pointed compact metric spaces also form a class of $E_{QI}$.
-Thus, to prove Proposition~\ref{p:the fibers of E_QI are meager}, it is enough to consider the fiber $E_{QI}(M,y)$ for any unbounded proper metric space $M$.
-Hence there are sequences $p_n,q_n\uparrow\infty$ such that $q_n>p_n>0$ and $B_M(x,q_n)\setminus\overline{B_M(x,p_n)}\ne\emptyset$.
+So the pointed compact metric spaces also form a class of \(E_{QI}\).
+Thus, to prove Proposition~\ref{p:the fibers of E_QI are meager}, it is enough to consider the fiber \(E_{QI}(M,y)\) for any unbounded proper metric space \(M\).
+Hence there are sequences \(p_n,q_n\uparrow\infty\) such that \(q_n>p_n>0\) and \(B_M(x,q_n)\setminus\overline{B_M(x,p_n)}\ne\emptyset\).

-\begin{claim} Let $r,s>0$ and $n\in\N$ so that $p_n>2r$ and $2s<e^{-r}(q_n-2r)$.
-If $[N,y]\in\overline{B_{QI}(M,x;r)}$, then
+\begin{claim} Let \(r,s>0\) and \(n\in\N\) so that \(p_n>2r\) and \(2s<e^{-r}(q_n-2r)\).
+If \([N,y]\in\overline{B_{QI}(M,x;r)}\), then

 \end{claim}